MilanCurinckx/Soup.OrderSystem/ReadMe.md

 DTO for easy data transfer => If a method requires more than three parameters I used a DTO.
 Do enums count as a design pattern?

+KNOWN ISSUES:
+The unit tests sometimes run in the wrong order when you run all of them, they worked perfectly fine individually though(at least when I checked last time)

+Diary (I suppose?
+You can use this to see when I worked on the program):
 *19/03*:
 Creation of the project
 *20/03*: